xtodx/laravel-calendar/README.md

 			Skecskes\Calendar\CalendarServiceProvider::class,
 		),

+If you want to change some of the default values of calendar, first publish the configuration with

+    php artisan vendor:publish

+This will create new configuration file in your app `config/calendar.php` where you can overwrite default values.

 ## Usage

 To use, create a new Calender instance and generate it, below you'll find several options to customize it as well: